igrishaev/taggie/README.md

 2. broken `#<Atom@4f7aa8aa: 42>` expression;
 3. unknown `#error` tag.

-But with Taggie, the same data will produce tagged fields that can be read back.
+But with Taggie, the same data produces tagged fields that **can** be read back.

 ## Supported Types